zachmccabe/briars/docs/notes.md

 The audience for this project started with friends in China.
 We grew up in some of the world's biggest cities, in a culture where the expectations surrounding agriculture and nature are different than in the Anglosphere.

 This project is published using social platforms and instant messaging.
-(Initially, this project went out to friends via direct message, then to friends on WeChat and Instagram.
+(Briars initially went out to friends via direct message, then to WeChat and Instagram.
 I no longer use those 2 platforms but I am always tinkering with new venues for sharing the project.)

 Viewed on a phone, these tiny images need to have low information density.
 I want a concise message and a composition that works at 600px 1:1 while, e.g.: the viewer is on her morning bus ride to work.